 - what’s more, the BigPicture for Jira plugin will regain its position, and we’ll continue developing it

 The Gantt chart used to be a highlight of BigPicture.
 In BigPicture 8 we’re introducing a new, more responsive, and prettier edition, internally we call it Gantt 2.0.
 Feature-wise the new Gantt chart has what-if scenarios, soft issue links, and the ‘What’s the context of a task?’ info bar, outlined below.
 The proven Gantt chart 1.0 will still be around, for some time.

 The Gantt chart 2.0 will initially be available for Jira Server and Data Center; later for Jira Cloud.

 Users might appreciate these smaller features:

 - In-app context menus.
 For instance, right-click a mouse to change the status of a task from ‘In progress’ to ‘Done’ *.
 More

 So here you have it, while BigPicture 7 was big on everyman’s tools and features (Roadmaps, Scope, Gantt chart, Board, Resources, Risk modules, Reports), the eighth edition keeps all these proven tools, but BigPicture 8 also looks up at the portfolio level.
 The landmark [Boxes] functionality let senior managers build their portfolios with ease.
 It’s no secret that BigPicture 8 targets Jira Align clients, and we believe BP 8 delivers for a broader spectrum of organizations, for a fraction of price.
 BigPicture 8, with its ‘Add an external tool’ capability, let teams stay with the tools they love.
 While still building on Jira, BigPicture 8 is a step towards BigPicture.one, a standalone tool.

-Expect BigPicture 8 on Atlassian Marketplace in Spring 2020.
+Expect BigPicture 8 on Atlassian Marketplace in Summer 2020.